 Department of Human Services

-Within a hearing, an officer will revisit the facts of a cause on the basis of an appeal in mind.
-ChildLine will then be responsible for proving that an alleged perpetrator did, in fact, commit the acts of abuse listed in the original report with clear and convincing" evidence.
+Within a hearing, an officer will revisit the facts of a case with an appeal in mind.
+ChildLine will then be responsible for proving that an alleged perpetrator did, in fact, commit the acts of abuse listed in the original report.
+The standard of proof is "clear and convincing" evidence.
 Meaning the agency must prove that there's substantial evidence to show that abuse occurred, and your name should remain on the Registry (23 Pa.C.S. § 63(c.2)).

-Chester County ChildLine Appeal Attorney
+Contact a Chester County ChildLine Appeal Attorney